 Here’s the good news: at Christiansen Dental, we keep room in our schedule for same-day emergency dental appointments in Centennial.
 If you’re in pain, bleeding, or staring at a piece of your own tooth in the palm of your hand, call us right away at (303)790-9323.
 We’ll do everything we can to get you in today.

-• Swelling in the face, gums, or jaw — this can be a sign of infection that shouldn’t wait.
+• Swelling in the face, gums, or jaw

-• Uncontrolled bleeding from the mouth after an injury or extraction.
+• Uncontrolled bleeding from the mouth after an injury or extraction

 If a permanent tooth gets knocked out, every minute counts.
 Pick the tooth up by the crown (the white part) — not the root.
 Gently rinse off any dirt without scrubbing.
 If you can, place it back in the socket.
 If not, tuck it in your cheek or drop it in a small container of milk to keep it moist on the way to our office.